12AT7 Tube Review

 For this review, we'll be comparing several NOS (New Old Stock) and current production tubes in a Fender Blackface Deluxe Reverb and Silverface Vibrolux Reverb.
 I'll be listing the tubes in order of bright and harsh to warm and fat with some additional description for each tube.

 JJ ECC81 – This tube was a big surprise to me when compared to the other on the list.
 I must say that it was the most shrill and thin of the group.
-JJ makes a decent 12AX7 (ECC83S) but I will be moving away from JJ ECC81 for PI circuits from now on.
+JJ makes a decent 12AX7 (ECC83S) but I have moved away from JJ ECC81 for PI circuits from now on.

 Tung-Sol 12AT7 – This one was just a tiny bit smoother on the top end but lacked definition and fullness.
 It carries a higher price too.
 Not a good buy in my opinion.